TIQA: Human-Aligned Perceptual Text Quality Assessment in Generated Images: Experiments

 \subsection{Results on TIQA-Crops}

-Table~\ref{tab:main_results} summarizes correlation coefficients on the TIQA-Crops dataset for ANTIQA and other baseline models.
+Table~\ref{tab:main_results} summarizes correlation coefficients on the TIQA-Crops test set for ANTIQA and other baseline models.
 On TIQA-Crops, ANTIQA outperforms OCR confidence and VLM judges on crop-level MOS, indicating that recognizing text is not sufficient: the model must also capture visual degradations specific to rendered glyphs (e.g., stroke breaks, bleeding, aliasing).
 The relatively strong Qwen3 crop performance suggests VLMs can judge local text when text occupies most pixels, but this advantage does not directly transfer to full-image scoring on TIQA-Images.
 VLM models are also computationally heavy, with an average FPS of 0.6 for Qwen3.
-In contrast, the generic NR-IQA baseline TOPIQ performs substantially worse than text-specific signals, indicating that general-purpose IQA metrics do not adequately capture rendered-text quality.
+In contrast, off-the-shelf general NR-IQA baselines perform substantially worse than text-specific signals, while finetuning markedly improves them; nevertheless, even the strongest finetuned generic IQA models (marked with $^{\star}$) remain below ANTIQA, indicating that general-purpose IQA still does not fully capture rendered-text quality.
+The large gap between off-the-shelf and finetuned IQA models shows that generic image-quality features are not useless for TIQA, but without text-focused adaptation they are poorly aligned with the artifact types that humans penalize in rendered text.
+Generic supervised models ResNet50 and ViT trained from scratch perform relatively strong, but lack text-specific inductive biases that make ANTIQA superior.